James Fowler biography and books

 During the early stages of his graduation, Fowler received an invitation from Carlyle Marney to join the staff at Interpreter’s House.
 Marney was a preacher with a Ph.D from Baptist Theological Seminary in Louisville.
 Here, he helped lead intensive retreats for ministers to share their life stories.
 Here he learned important lessons about life.
 He came to appreciate the power of listening carefully to life stories and he came to believe that overlapping patterns were present in these stories.

-He also developed a deeper understanding of Erik Erickson’s life cycle.
+He also developed a deeper understanding of Erik Erikson ‘s Stages of Development.
 His theory of ego development proved to be an important part of his later theory of faith development, as did Jean Piaget’s theory of cognitive development.

-Building on the work of Erickson, Piaget and Niebuhr, Fowler developed the model for faith development.
+Building on the work of Erik Erikson, Jean Piaget and Niebuhr, Fowler developed the model for faith development.
 He worked with several people before that, including Lawrence Kohlberg.
 In the years that followed, he conducted a large number of studies of faith development in various contexts, including pastoral care and alcoholics anonymous.

 He wrote 10 other books and published or edited more than 60 contributing articles in the fields of practical theology and theological ethics.
 He furthermore received the Oskar Pfister Award for his lasting contributions to the dialogue between religion and psychiatry.
 He was also awarded the William James Award for his contributions advancing the psychology of religion.